trush081/Whats-My-Pay/README.md

 App.js is where navigation references are found for each page.
 For more information on the navigation used within the application, visit the [React Navigation](https://reactnavigation.org/docs/getting-started) website.

 ### Firebase
+#### Firebase Authentication

-What's My Pay uses Firebase Authentication for login credentials through email and password.
+What's My Pay uses [Firebase Authentication](https://rnfirebase.io/auth/usage) for login credentials through email and password.
+Auth gives the ability to implement features such as forgot password as used in the application.
+For further information visit the [Firebase Web Authentication Documentation](https://firebase.google.com/docs/auth/web/start#web-version-8); however, Web version 8 works more consistently with React-Native.

+#### Firebase Firestore